Arch-Noize/rails-budget/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://github.com/microverseinc) for the immense support.
+The design used for this webapp was created by [Gregoire Vella](https://www.behance.net/gregoirevella) and is based on his [Snapscan](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) design I would like to thank [Microverse](https://github.com/microverseinc) for the immense support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>